The Invisible Workforce

 Setting

 A corporate office, fluorescent-lit and perfectly ordinary.
-A person at a desk, working -- and behind them, a translucent digital figure performing the same motions, faster.
+A person at a desk, working — and behind them, a translucent digital figure performing the same motions, faster.
 The human signs.
 The shadow processes.
-The light is standard office light, but with a faint digital shimmer behind every surface.
+Standard office light with a faint digital shimmer behind every surface.

 Key Symbol